 2. Source: Services Australia, Australian Government.
 Accessed 14 January 2020.

 3. Source: Australian Bureau of Statistics.
 Accessed 23 January 2020.

 4. Life expectancy based on the information derived from the medium mortality rate assumptions used by the Australian Bureau of Statistics in "3222.0 Population Projections, 2017 (base) to 2066" released 22/11/2018.

 5. QInvest Limited (ABN 35 063 511 580, AFSL 238274) is a separate legal entity responsible for the financial services it provides.
-Advice fees may apply.
+Eligibility conditions apply.
 Refer to the Financial Services Guide for more information.